graphql/graphiql/working-group/README.md

 Many of the underlying packages used for graphql web/desktop IDE tooling are in this very monorepo!

-In the [`'agendas'`](/working-group/agendas) directory you can introduce PRs to add yourself as an atendee to each agenda, and optionally add an agenda item or two.
+In the [`'agendas'`](/working-group/agendas) directory you can introduce PRs to add yourself as an attendee to each agenda, and optionally add an agenda item or two.

 ## Get Involved